kksvt/obrandomizer/esp/Readme.txt

 * fixed a minor bug in the oRandInventory 2 when randomizing bows and staves
 * oRandomizeAttrib and oRandomizeAttribEssential are now merged into one setting (oRandomizeAttrib; 0 - disabled, 1 - only non-essential, 2 - all)
 * removed a debug print previously displayed when re-enabling manually randomized creatures
+* spells used by actors are now randomized during launch

 v1.0.5:
 * special thanks to razorblade457 for his bug reports and testing